holiber/qstore/README.md

 	}

 ```
-Use this method if you whant to send collection or part of collection by network,
+You can use this method if you whant to send collection or part of collection by network,
 because it will reduce the outgoing traffic.

  ---